iitmotorsports/IIT-SAE-ECU/CONTRIBUTING.md

 Each library should only focus on doing one thing and doing it well.
 They should not be hardcoded to fit our specific case, and should be as general as they can be.
 These libraries/modules are stored in the `libraries` folder.
 This library folder also stores third party libraries, those that we have taken from other repositories.
 Regardless, they work in the same way.

 One caveat, however, is that some of the libraries do break this rule somewhat.
 For example, some libraries have it hardcoded to behave one way if they are on the front teensy and different otherwise.
 The file [ECUGlobalConfig.h](libraries/ECUGlobalConfig/ECUGlobalConfig.h) denotes these *hardcoded* values, in the sense that the libraries are directly dependent on our situation.
 That situation being that we are currently using two Teensies which behave differently.
-This issue will, *hopefully*, be soon dealt with.
+Solving this issue is possible but has not been done.

 ### Python Scripting